 Our ability to utilize our net operating losses, or NOLs, is currently limited, and may be limited further, under Section 8c of the Körperschaftsteuergesetz (German Corporation Income Tax Act or KStG) and Section 10a of the Gewerbesteuergesetz (German Trade Tax Act or GewStG).
 These limitations apply if a qualified ownership change, as defined by Section 8c KStG, occurs and no exemption is applicable.
-Generally, a qualified ownership change occurs if more than 25% of the share capital or the voting rights are directly or indirectly transferred to a shareholder or a group of shareholders within a period of five years.
+Generally, a qualified ownership change occurs if more than 50% of the share capital or the voting rights are directly or indirectly transferred to a shareholder or a group of shareholders within a period of five years.
 A qualified ownership change may also occur in case of a transaction comparable to a transfer of shares or voting rights or in case of an increase in capital leading to a respective change in the shareholding.
-In the case of such a qualified ownership change tax loss carry forwards, consisting of the NOLs in the same percentage as the ownership change, cannot be utilized.
-If the percentage of the aforementioned ownership change/change in voting rights exceeds 50%, tax loss carry forwards expire in full.
-To the extent that the tax loss carry forwards exceed hidden reserves (stille Reserven) taxable in Germany, they may be further utilized despite a qualified ownership change.
+In the case of such a qualified ownership change tax loss carry forwards expire in full.
+To the extent that the hidden reserves (stille Reserven) taxable in Germany exceed the tax loss carry forwards , they may be further utilized despite a qualified ownership change.
 In case of a qualified ownership change within a group, tax loss carry forwards will be preserved if certain conditions are satisfied.

-According to a decision of the Federal Constitutional Court dated 29 March 2017-2 BvL 6/11, the present Section 8c para.
-1 sentence 1 KStG is not in line with the German constitution.
-Thus, Section 8c para.
-1 sentence 1 KStG needs to be amended.
-At the moment it is unclear when the German legislature will present a draft bill reflecting the required changes to the present Section 8c paragraph 1, sentence 1 KStG.
-Furthermore, another appeal has been filed by the fiscal court of Hamburg dated August 29, 2017 - 2 K 245/17 with regard to Section 8c, paragraph 1, sentence 2 KStG-that is, the forfeiture of all tax loss carryforwards in case more than 50% of shares/voting rights will be assigned to a new shareholder.
+An appeal has been filed by the fiscal court of Hamburg dated August 29, 2017 - 2 K 245/17 with regard to Section 8c, paragraph 1, sentence 2 KStG (in its superseded version, now: Section 8c paragraph 1 sentence 1 KStG)- that is, the forfeiture of all tax loss carryforwards in case more than 50% of shares/voting rights will be assigned to a new shareholder.
 The appeal is still pending.
 It is unclear when the Federal Constitutional Court will decide this case.
-According to statements in German legal literature, there are good reasons to believe that the Federal Constitutional Court may come to the conclusion that Section 8, paragraph 1, sentence 2 KStG is not in line with the German constitution
+According to statements in German legal literature, there are good reasons to believe that the Federal Constitutional Court may come to the conclusion that Section 8, paragraph 1, sentence 2 KStG (in its superseded version) is not in line with the German constitution.

-As of December 31, 2017, we had NOL carry forwards for German tax purposes of €34.8 million available.
+As of December 31, 2018, we had NOL carry forwards for German tax purposes of \pounds 68.4 million available.
 Future changes in share ownership may also trigger an ownership change and, consequently, a Section 8c KStG, or a Section 10a GewStG limitation.
-Any limitation may result in the expiration of a portion or the complete tax operating loss carry forwards before they can be utilized.
+Any limitation may result in the expiration of the complete tax operating loss carry forwards before they can be utilized.
 As a result, if we earn net taxable income, our ability to use our pre-change net operating loss carry forwards to reduce German income tax may be subject to limitations, which could potentially result in increased future cash tax liability to us.